Apples of the Hesperides

-Heracles and the Apples, 3rd-century AD Roman mosaic in the M.A.N. of Madrid.

 The Apples of the Hesperides were golden apples in Greek mythology, kept in a garden at the far western edge of the world.
 According to myth, the apples were a wedding gift from Gaia to Hera, and they were said to grant immortality.
 The apples were closely guarded by the Hesperides, nymphs of the evening, and the serpent-dragon Ladon.
 The apples were the object of Heracles' Eleventh Labour, in which he was tasked with retrieving them for King Eurystheus.

 Mythology

 Origins and the Garden of the Hesperides

 The Apples of the Hesperides were kept in an orchard known as the Garden of the Hesperides.
 According to Hesiod's Theogony, Gaia presented the apples to Hera as a gift upon her marriage to Zeus.
 The goddess Hera planted them in a divine garden located at the westernmost point of the world near the Atlas mountain range, which in ancient times was identified with the westernmost part of Libya (now North Africa), Morocco.

 The garden was watched over by the Hesperides, daughters of either Nyx (Night) or the Titan Atlas, depending on the source.
 Additionally, the apples were protected by the serpent-dragon Ladon, who prevented anyone from stealing them.